Ultracold Quantum Gases Group

 In this publication published in Physical Review Letters ( PRL 114, 080402 or also arXiv:1410.8784), we realize a simple system consisting of a pair of atoms in a two-site “minicrystal” and reproduce the physics of a widely used model of electrons in a solid.
 By combining many such “minicrystal” we aim for the deterministic preparation of larger systems and new insights into complex quantum many-body physics.

-The publication is the topic of a PRL Viewpoint written by Cindy Regal and Adam Kaufman from the University of Boulder, CO.
+The publication was selected for a Viewpoint in Physics, which was written by Cindy Regal and Adam Kaufman from the University of Boulder, CO.

 Martin recently finished his PhD thesis.
 It describes the preparation of a 2D Fermi gas in the BEC-BCS crossover, the observation of pair condensation in this system and the measurement of its phase diagram.

 The thesis is now available online: A Two-Dimensional Fermi Gas in the BEC-BCS Crossover